Open Repositories

 - If that doesn’t exist, choose the institutional repository, in our case Yoda

-In academia many repositories host data and/or publications, Utrecht University has its own institutional repository, Yoda, which focuses on hosting research data.
+In academia many repositories host data and / or publications, Utrecht University has its own institutional repository, Yoda, which focuses on hosting research data.
 UU Geosciences researchers also participates in many other repositories, such as the Digital Archiving and Networking Services (DANS), and the European Plate Observation System (EPOS).

-Geoscience RepositoriesWhat to Look for in a Repository
+Access to dataWhat to Look for in a Repository

 The repository should have the following: